Corvus.Quantum

 CIA Triad Compliance

-The platform is designed to fully address the three pillars of information security.
-Every architectural decision maps to maintaining confidentiality against quantum threats, ensuring data integrity through Zero Trust localized encryption, and guaranteeing availability through Kafka's distributed fault-tolerant infrastructure.
+The platform addresses all three pillars of information security.
+Confidentiality is maintained against quantum threats.
+Data integrity is ensured through Zero Trust localized encryption.
+Availability is guaranteed through Kafka's distributed, fault-tolerant infrastructure.

 C